Disentangling the AGN and Star-Formation Contributions to the Radio-X-ray Emission of Radio-Loud Quasars at 1<z<2: Discussion

-The average quasar $\log(\lambda_{Edd})$ is $-0.87\pm$ 0.41 using the QSOSED templates of \kd.
-However, lack of the FUV and soft X-ray data can bias the measurements towards more massive black holes and/or lower Eddington ratios (Section \ref{sec:limit}).
-Adopting the SMBHs masses from \cite{McLure2006}, and the bolometric correction from \cite{Heckman2004} for estimating $L_{bol}$ from $L_{[OIII]}$, recently \cite{Daly2019} estimated the average $\log \lambda_{Edd}$ for 15 of the quasars in our sample to be $-0.32 \pm$ 0.42.
-Given the scatter in the average values and different methodology used in estimating $\log (\lambda_{Edd})$ the differences between their findings and ours are not significant.
-Adopting the accretion disk model of \cite{Done2012}, OPTXAGNF, \cite{Collinson2015} estimate an average of $\log(\lambda_{Edd})$ of $0.02\pm0.57$ which is not significantly different than the average for our sample.
-Indeed, Figure 1 in \kd\ illustrates the fairly small differences in shape and normalization between the QSOSED and OPTXAGNF models.
+The average quasar $\log(\lambda_{Edd})$ obtained for our sample is $-0.87\pm$0.41 using the QSOSED templates of \kd.
+However, lack of the FUV and soft X-ray data can bias the measurements toward more massive black holes and/or lower Eddington ratios (Section \ref{sec:AD}).
+Adopting the SMBHs masses from \cite{McLure2006}, and the bolometric correction from \cite{Heckman2004} for estimating $L_{bol}$ from $L_{[\rm OIII]}$, recently \cite{Daly2019} estimated the average $\log \lambda_{Edd}$ for 15 of the quasars in our sample to be $-0.32\pm$0.42.
+Given the scatter in the average values, the lower $\log(\lambda_{Edd})$ in our sample may be attributed to a different methodology used in estimating the Eddington ratio. \reff{Adopting the OPTXAGNF accretion disk model of \cite{Done2012}, \cite{Collinson2015} estimate an average of $\log(\lambda_{Edd})$ of $0.02\pm0.57$ for radio-quiet quasars at similar redshift. \cite{Coziol2017} with a large sample of radio-quiet and loud sources at $z<0.3$ found comparable Eddington ratios for the two populations.
+Overall, we find a lower Eddington ratio than radio-quiet sources at similar redshifts, with some overlap.
+But the fact that our best-fit accretion disk model is mostly driven by visible-UV photometry may result in an underestimation of the Eddington ratio (by moving the peak of accretion disk SED to lower frequencies, see Figure \ref{fig:QSOSED}).}

-Another parameter estimated from our accretion disk modeling (i.e., thermal continuum fitting) is the SMBH spin.
-The average spin of the quasars estimated from the best-fit accretion disk is $0.97\pm0.04$.
-Adopting the OPTXAGNF accretion disk model \citep{Done2012} \cite{Collinson2017} find their sample quasars have spins $<0.9$.
-Adopting \cite{BZ1977} framework in which the BH spin is related to the magnetic field, \cite{Daly2019} estimates the spin of 750 SMBHs and for the 15 quasars included in our sample find an average spin of 0.99$\pm$0.01 \citep[see also ][]{Daly2011}.